radekstepan/burnchart/README.md

 - [ ] Deal with running out of GH API requests
 - [ ] Since persistence is async, deal with the flicker (show laoding?) when we are still getting data
 - [ ] On page load get all the latest data regardless of `time_ago`
+- [ ] Show loading sign like userde.sk if we are loading for more than 1s

 ### Extras